kitschmaster/rubyongo/themes/default/svelte/README.md

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

 ## Building and running in production mode

-To create an optimised version of the app:
+To create an optimised version of the app (note that this happens automatically with `rog h`):

 ```bash
 npm run build
 ```

-You can run the newly built app with `npm run start`.
+You can run the newly built app with `npm run start` from this folder.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).

 ## Single-page app mode